rundeck/docs/docs/manual/projects/resource-model-sources/ecs-fargate.md

 ## Configuration

 ### AWS Permissions
-In order for Process Automation to discover the ECS Tasks and populate them into the node inventory, proper IAM permission must be provided.
+In order for Runbook Automation to discover the ECS Tasks and populate them into the node inventory, proper IAM permission must be provided.
 The following permissions are required, but can be restricted in scope:
 **`ecs:ListTasks`**
 **`ecs:ListServices`**